Key Billing Terms

 Co-payment: The fixed dollar amount that you must pay out-of-pocket prior to or at the time of service.
 This amount is pre-determined and varies by insurance provider.
 It is based on your plan type and the type of service being provided.
-MD Anderson is contractually obligated to collect co-payments from patients when a co-payment applies to the services being provided.
+We are contractually obligated to collect co-payments from patients when a co-payment applies to the services being provided.

 Deductible: The specified amount the patient must pay for healthcare expenses before insurance covers the remaining costs.
 It is your part of the contract with your insurance provider.

 Guarantor: The individual responsible for paying the bill.
 Guarantors are usually the patient except in cases where the patient is incapacitated or an unemancipated minor in which case the the guarantor is the patient's parent or legal guardian.
 May also be referred to as the responsible party.

 Health plan: refers to the type of insurance you have.
 You may be a part of a group health plan provided through your employer, or you may have purchased and individual plan on the Health Insurance Exchange.
 You could also be covered under workers' compensation for a work-related injury or have coverage through a government health plan such as Medicare or Medicaid.

 HIPAA: Health Insurance Portability and Accountability Act.
 HIPAA sets standards for protecting the confidentiality of your health information.

 HMO: Health maintenance organization.
 HMO health insurance plans require that enrolled patients received all healthcare from a specific group of providers, barring some emergency care.
 If you go outside of the HMO's network for non-emergency care, coverage disappears.